damccorm/DistributedGraphProcessingSystem/README.md

 ### master.py

-To use the Master class from master.py, 3 arguments should be provided: the ip of the master, an aggregator function, and an output function.
+To use the Master class from master.py, 4 arguments should be provided: the ip of the master, an aggregator function, an output function, and a worker timeout.
 All communication is done through tcp, so the ip must be unique.
 If no aggregator function is provided, no aggregation will be done in between rounds.
 If one is provided, it must have the form of "lambda incoming_messages: aggregate(incoming_messages)", where incoming_messages are the messages from the vertices.
 Likewise, if an output function is not provided, nothing will be outputed.
 If one is, it should have the form of "lambda incoming_messages: aggregate(incoming_messages)", where incoming_messages are the messages from the vertices sent in the final round.
+If a worker timeout is not provided, it will default to 10.
+The worker timeout is how long the master will wait for a worker before declaring that it has failed.

 __The master must be started before any other processes.__ Once it is started, it will run until the algorithm has been terminated.